paralin/docker-deploy-kubernetes/README.md

 Initial Considerations
 ---
-This is heavily experimental, but I plan to use this in production, so it *will* reach a stable state soon enough.
+This is heavily experimental.
+Not sure if I will complete it.

 Versions (tags)
 ---